SomnathKar000/Interview-Questions/JavaScript/setTimeout + Closures Interview Question.md

 - `createCounter` defines a closure `increment` that captures the `count` variable.
 - When we call `createCounter()`, it returns the `increment` function, and we assign it to the `counter` variable.
 - As long as the `counter` closure exists, it holds a reference to the `count` variable.
 This means that even after `createCounter` has finished executing, the `count` variable remains in memory and cannot be garbage collected.
-  :

-- `createCounter` defines a closure `increment` that captures the `count` variable.
-- When you call `createCounter()`, it returns the `increment` function, and you assign it to the `counter` variable.
-- As long as the `counter` closure exists, it holds a reference to the `count` variable.
-This means that even after `createCounter` has finished executing, the `count` variable remains in memory and cannot be garbage collected.